socialize/socialize-sdk-android/sdk/doc/sphinx/source/socialize_ui.rst

 What's New!
 ------------
+1. NEW: Socialize Action Bar
-1. NEW: Facebook authentication for Comments.
+2. NEW: Share to Facebook
-2. NEW: User's can now manage their profile, including name and picture.
-3. Several performance improvements and bug fixes.
+3. NEW: Auto-post Comments and Likes to Facebook
+4. NEW: Updated and improved user experience for commenting
+5. Fixed a few bugs with the older Comment list view

 Introduction
 ------------
+v0.7.0 of the Socialize SDK introduces a completely new control we call the "Action Bar".
-As of v0.4.0 of the Socialize SDK we are providing pre-built UI views that can quickly and easily be dropped in to your app, saving you the time of building these views yourself!
+This is a one-stop-shop of social features that can be quickly and easily dropped into your app, and provides a central entry point into all the features of the Socialize SDK.

 Configure your AndroidManifest.xml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~